Congenital distal spinal muscular atrophy: Causes

 Congenital distal spinal muscular atrophy is caused by a mutation of the TRPV4 gene found on the 12q23-12q24.1.
 The mutation causes an affected individual to have lower levels of TRPV4 expression.
 This deficiency can lead to abnormal osmotic regulation.
 Congenital dSMA is genetically heterogeneous, meaning a mutation on this gene can cause a plethora of other phenotypically related or phenotypically unrelated diseases depending on the region that is mutated.

 Pathophysiology

 The TRPV4 (transient receptor potential vanilloid 4) gene, located on chromosome 12, encodes for a protein that serves as an ion channel, typically found in the plasma membrane and is permeable to Ca2+.
 Abnormal regulation of Ca2+ can lead to inefficient muscle contraction.
-TRPV4 plays a major role in mechanosensation, as well as osmosensory functions in nerve endings, endothoelia, and alveoli.
+TRPV4 plays a major role in mechanosensation, as well as osmosensory functions in nerve endings, endothelia, and alveoli.
 The TRPV4 protein consists of 871 amino acids with its N- and C- terminals facing intracellularly.
 The protein also contains six alpha helices that pass through the plasma membrane.
 Mutations in TRPV4 can result in the loss of its normal function, or a toxic gain of function.
 In the latter case, intracellular Ca2+ levels are increased, which results in abnormal regulation.